laul7klau/kubernetes-aws/README.md

 # kubernetes-aws
-This repository is a step by step guide for the QUICK deployment of NGINX Ingress Controller or BIG-IP Controller Ingress Service for Kubernetes.
+This repository is a step by step guide for the QUICK deployment of NGINX Ingress Controller or BIG-IP Container Ingress Service for Kubernetes.

 Map:
 - **kubernetes-aws**: